ATEMZUG, Bahnhof Celle, Celle

 At first glance, the content of none of the words, which change annually (planned over a period of 10 years), has anything directly to do with Celle, the station or light art.
 At second glance, the individual terms of the composites can certainly be located in the word fields relating to the city (surroundings), the train station or light art.

 The first term to be installed was ATEMZUG in November 2021.
-The work will be seen until next year, November.
+The work will be seen until further change.
 Then another term will be installed.